July 9, 2021

 We'll continue to keep an eye on the COVID-19 situation in Greater Sydney and its surroundings, and hopefully, with all of us doing our part and following the restrictions in place, we'll be out of lockdown and back on campus soon.

 Another priority is to help provide you with clarity on the current vaccine roll-out.
 I know many of you have questions about your specific circumstances and your role and responsibility within the broader vaccine program.
-That is why we have attempted to answer some of your FAQ's here.
-We have also established an information centre with resources from various trusted sources that you may find helpful.
+That is why we have attempted to .
+We have also with resources from various trusted sources that you may find helpful.

 From my recent experience in the US, we will only beat this thing with science, leadership, and a strong sense of community.
 I encourage all students to visit the links above and familiarise yourself with the necessary information to make your personal – and critical - contribution to defeating this virus for all Australians.